-In March, 2004, Xenomics organized a joint venture with the Spallanzani National Institute for Infectious Diseases (Instituto Nazionale per le Malattie Infettive, "INMI") in Rome, Italy, in the form of a new R&D company called SpaXen Italia, S.R.L ("SpaXen").
-In laboratories provided to SpaXen within INMI, SpaXen scientists work to apply the Tr-DNA technology to a broad variety of infectious diseases.
+In March, 2004, Xenomics organized a joint venture with the Spallanzani National Institute for Infectious Diseases (Instituto Nazionale per le Malattie Infettive, "INMI") in Rome, Italy, in the form of a new Italian company called SpaXen Italia, S.R.L ("SpaXen").
 Shares of SpaXen are held 50% by INMI and 50% by Xenomics.
-SpaXen's deed of incorporation (Costituzione Di Societa) dated March 11, 2004 provides, among other terms, the following:

-· Corporate capital: 200,000 Euros, of which INMI contributed 100,000 Euros in cash and Xenomics contributed 100,000 Euros in the form of intellectual property, as further described below;
+SpaXen was capitalized with 100,000 Euros from INMI in cash and Xenomics contributed 100,000 Euros in the form of certain proprietary intellectual property in the field of infectious diseases.
+Xenomics has no obligation to fund the joint venture other than by the continuing contribution of the use of it's intellectual property in the field of infectious diseases.